The Municipality of Kincardine has decided to decommission the Secord Monument following community engagement and careful consideration.

 This memorial was erected by his loving friends.
 Served as surgeon with the Southern Army during the American Civil War.
 All that lived he loved, and without regard for fee or reward, he did his work for love of his fellows.

-Removed in the spring of 2023 due to the Queen Street reconstruction project, the second monument remains stored in a secure location.
-Following the construction, it is no longer possible to return the monument to its original location.
+Removed in the spring of 2023 due to the Queen Street reconstruction project, the second monument remained in storage until Council decided to decommission the monument in September 2024.

 The Issue at Hand